Kaimahi Whare Putunga

 - Work The Seasons, 'Seasonal Calendar', accessed September 2019, (www.worktheseasons.co.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-With further training, packhouse workers may progress to become forklift operators, shift supervisors and managers, or work in logistics (co-ordinating transport of goods).
+Packhouse workers may move into forklift operator, shift supervisor or manager roles, or work in logistics (co-ordinating transport of goods).